carpentries/instructor-training/_extras/checkout.md

 2.  **Your contribution does not need to be accepted in order for you to become an instructor**: the point is to make sure that you understand the process and have met the people who review material.

-3. Be sure to format your submission in the same way as the content that's already there.
+3. Be sure to format your submission in the same way as the content that is already there.
     The `CONTRIBUTING.md` file in each lesson has guidelines (and improvements to these guidelines are welcome).